orix-software/orix-software.github.io/pandoc/parts/part1.md

 {#anchor-12}First boot : Initialize the storage
 -------------------------------------------------------------------------------------------------------------------------------------------------

-When the card is sent, kernel is built with a default storage.
+When the board is sent, kernel is built with a default storage.
 In order to know which device is the default one, you can type « mount ».
 You can only use one device at the same time, but you can swap easily theses devices from command line.